MrRonfo/openhab-smarther/README.md

 ### 1.4.
 Register a new application
 Go to menu "User > My Applications" and click on "Create new" to register a new application:
-- Insert a valid **public** Url in "First Reply Url" as it will be called back later by the OAuth remote server (see below)
+- Insert a valid **public** Url in "First Reply Url", as it will be called back later by the OAuth remote server (see below)
 - Make sure to tick the checkbox near scopes "comfort.read" and "comfort.write"

 Submit your request and wait for a response via email from Legrand (it usually takes 1-2 days max).